 How to get into MIT Engineering

-There’s no way around it, MIT engineering has competitive admissions.
-At the moment, the engineering masters acceptance rate is under 25%.
+The acceptance rate for MIT was 7.8% in 2020.
+So, there’s no easy way around it, MIT engineering has competitive admissions.
 Getting in, however, doesn’t mean you need to have the best GRE marks out there (though that certainly won’t hurt).

 The school makes no secret that they’re after applicants who want to get stuck in while thinking outside of the box.
 Curiosity and collaboration are key, so you’ll want to bring aspects of your story that display these traits to the fore in your statement of objectives.
 (That’s MIT speak for the standard Statement of Purpose (SOP) essay.)